SimonVaz18/adviser_survey/README.md

 - Once deployed, the application can be accessed by visiting the Heroku app URL in the browser.

 ## Credits
-Throughout the site build I useed the following sources:
+Throughout the site build I used the following sources:
 - [W3Schools.com](https://www.w3schools.com/)
 - Resources provided throughout the lessons from the Code Institute
 - References from the Code Institute love-sandwiches project